 The English language only became standardized in the last few centuries; therefore, spelling variations are common among early Anglo-Saxon names.
 As the form of the English language changed, even the spelling of literate people's names evolved.
 Edgwith has been recorded under many different variations, including Edgeworth, Edgworth, Edgeware, Edgeworthe and others.

 Early Notables of the Edgwith family (pre 1700)

-More information is included under the topic Early Edgwith Notables in all our PDF Extended History products and printed products wherever possible.
+Another 42 words (3 lines of text) are included under the topic Early Edgwith Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Edgwith family to Ireland

 Some of the Edgwith family moved to Ireland, but this topic is not covered in this excerpt.